-The Bluebird two-seat side-by-side biplane originated from Blackburn’s entry in competitions for the two-seat light aeroplane competitions during 1924 and 1926.
+The Saunders-Roe Limited (SARO) Bluebird was a two-seat side-by-side biplane originating from the Blackburn Aircraft Company entry in various competitions for two-seat light aeroplanes during 1924 and 1926.

-The appearance of the De Havilland Moth demonstrated the market demand for two-seat light aircraft and the decision was taken to completely redesign the Bluebird with an all-metal structure and either a 90 hp Cirrus III, or 100 hp Gipsy I engine as the L1C Bluebird IV.
-The type also featured a large rectangular aerodynamically-balance rudder with no fixed fin.
+The appearance of the De Havilland Moth had demonstrated the market demand for two-seat light aircraft and the decision was taken to completely redesign the Blackburn Bluebird.
+It subsequently featured an all-metal structure, fitted with either a 90 hp Cirrus III, or 100 hp Gipsy I engine, as in the Blackburn L1C Bluebird IV.
+The type also featured a large rectangular, aerodynamically-balance rudder, with no fixed fin.

-Fifty-eight aircraft were built, of which fifty-five were constructed by Saunders-Roe as Blackburn being fully occupied with military production of the Baffin.
+Fifty-eight aircraft were built, of which fifty-five were constructed by Saunders-Roe Limited, mainly due to Blackburn Aircraft Company being fully occupied with military production of the Blackburn Baffin.

-A significant order was received from National Flying Services based at Hanworth, for a fleet of 25 Cirrus III-powered Bluebird IVs for training and charter operations.
+A significant order was received from National Flying Services (NFS) based at Hanworth, for a fleet of 25 Cirrus III-powered Blackburn Bluebird IVs, required for training and charter operations.
 Sadly, only ten aircraft had been delivered by the time NFS was closed down.

-Long distance flights and air racing helped to promote the Bluebird IV with no less than fourteen examples being entered in the 1930 King’s Cup Air Race.
-Ten started the race with seven finishing, the best being placed third.
+Long distance flights and air racing all helped to promote the Blackburn Bluebird IV, with no less than fourteen examples being entered in the 1930 King’s Cup Air Race.
+Ten aircraft started the race with seven finishing, the best being placed third.

 In 1931, one aircraft (G-AACC) was fitted with a new 115 hp Hermes II engine and won the King’s Cup race achieving an average speed of 117.8 mph.